Kinema

-Kinema (किनेमा) is a fermented soybean food, prepared by the Limbu community of the Eastern Himalayas region: Eastern Nepal, and Darjeeling, Kalimpong and Sikkim regions of India.
-Kinema, also known as kinama, is a traditional food of the Limbu people.
+Kinema (किनेमा; Limbu: ᤁᤡᤏᤠᤶᤒᤠ, Kinaamba), also known as hongema and hokima, is a traditional food of the Limbu people now also prepared by the Kirat people of the Eastern Himalayas region: Eastern Nepal, and Darjeeling, Kalimpong and Sikkim regions of India.
+Kinema is made from soybeans that are fermented.

 History

 The word kinema is believed to be derived from the Limbu language kinama, where ki means fermented and nama means to smell.
-It is a traditional food of the Kirati people.
+It is a traditional food of the Limbu people.

 According to microbiologist Jyoti Prakash Tamang, kinema is estimated to have originated around 600 BC to 100 AD during Kirat dynasty rule, introduced by Limbu people.

 Production

 The first step of kinema production is soaking soybeans overnight.
 The soaked beans are boiled until soft (2-3 hours).
 Water is drained off and beans are lightly cracked with a mortar.
 1% of firewood ash is added and mixed thoroughly.
-The grits are put in a bamboo bucket lined with local fern (Glaphylopteriolopsis erubescens).
+The grits are put in a bamboo bucket lined with local fern (Glaphyropteridopsis erubescens).
 The bucket is then covered with a jute bag and left to ferment naturally at ambient temperatures for 1-3 days.

 No bacterial culture is intentionally added to kinema.
 The successful fermentation relies on natural bacteria, mainly Bacillus subtilis.